yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 # Getting Started with Shimmers

-Learn to set up and generate a simple circuit with Shimmers.
+Explore how to set up and generate a simple circuit with Shimmers.

 ## Overview

-This guide walks through creating a simple circuit using Shimmers, simulating its behavior in Swift, and generating it into Verilog netlists.
+This guide walks through the process of creating a simple circuit using Shimmers, simulating its behavior in Swift, and generating it into Verilog netlists.

 We will be creating a simple combinational circuit that evaluates a majority voting condition.

 ## Adding Shimmers as a Dependency

 Begin by creating a regular Swift Package.
+You can do so by either using Swift Package Manager, Xcode, or whatever IDE you write Swift with.

-Add `Shimmers` as a dependency of our package, and then include `Shimmers` as a dependency for our executable target.
+Then, add `Shimmers` as a dependency of the created package, and include `Shimmers` as a dependency for our executable target.
-Our "Package.swift" will look like this:
+Our "Package.swift" will look like the following.

 ```swift
 // swift-tools-version:6.2